tvdboom/ATOM/docs_sources/api/feature_engineering/feature_selector.md

     [plot_permutation_importance](../plots/plot_permutation_importance.md) instead.

 !!!warning
-    The RFE and RFECV strategies don't work when the solver is a [CatBoost](https://catboost.ai/) model due to incompatibility of the APIs.
+    The RFE, RFECV AND SFS strategies don't work when the solver is a [CatBoost](https://catboost.ai/) model due to incompatibility of the APIs.

 <br>